yPhil-gh/Emulsion/README.md

 #### Games directory
 The directory where the games are stored for that platform ; Enter a path or better, use the Browse button.
 #### Emulator
 The emulator for that platform.
-The name of a program installed on your machine, or use the Browse button to select the full path to the meulator executable.
+The name of a program installed on your machine, or use the Browse button to select the full path to the emulator executable.
 #### Emulator arguments
 The *optional* arguments for that emulator.
 Most don't need any, [read on](#emulator-tips).